 A: Frozen vegetables in Australia are actually a really healthy alternative to fresh vegetables.
 Fresh is prefered, however when you’re on a $2 per day budget, buying a larger quantity of frozen vegetables will be much more cost effective.

 Q: I’m scared I’ll be hungry during Live Below The Line.
 Can you suggest filling foods?

-A: If you choose cheap, filling carbohydrates that contain fibre, you should be able to keep full.
+A: If you choose cheap, filling foods that contain fibre, you should be able to keep full.
 I recommend buying oats, beans & lentils.
 These are are high fibre, low GI foods that will keep you feeling fill for a long time.